 This winter, we made huge strides with SprintRay Pro.
 We enabled the tank heater and introduced Road Supports, offering improved print performance and better platform adhesion.
-We tested and validated several resins from KeyStone, including the revolutionary KeySplint Soft.
+We tested and validated several resins from KeyStone, including KeySplint Soft.
 In the one year since Pro was first shipped, we’ve worked hard to improve the whole ecosystem to give our community the best possible 3D printing experience.

 But the SprintRay ecosystem is far from finished.
 This summer, in what we’re dubbing ‘The Summer of RayWare,’ we’re pushing the boundaries of what’s possible with 3D printing.
 Today, we’re so proud to deliver RayWare 2.5, which includes Pixel Toning for improved smoothness, a whole host of new resin profiles, and drastically-improved slicing performance across many different types of machines.